Pré-Saint-Gervais station

-Pré-Saint-Gervais (/fr/) is a station of the Paris Métro, serving as the eastern terminus (actually the far end of the terminal loop) of line 7bis, in the 19th arrondissement.
+Pré-Saint-Gervais (/fr/) is a station of the Paris Metro, serving as the eastern terminus (actually the far end of the terminal loop) of Line 7bis, in the 19th arrondissement.
 It is named after the district of Pré-Saint-Gervais, which was part of the commune of Le Pré-Saint-Gervais before it was absorbed into Paris in 1860.
 Le Pré-Saint-Gervais is named after a chapel dedicated to Saint Gervasius.

 History

-The station opened on 18 January 1911 as part of a branch of line 7 from Louis Blanc to Pré-Saint-Gervais, 18 days after the commissioning of the first section of line 7 between Opéra and Porte de la Villette due to difficulties during its construction.
-It then served as the terminus of the two northeastern branches of line 7.
+The station opened on 18 January 1911 as part of a branch of Line 7 from Louis Blanc to Pré-Saint-Gervais, 18 days after the commissioning of the first section of Line 7 between Opéra and Porte de la Villette due to difficulties during its construction.
+It then served as the terminus of the two northeastern branches of Line 7.
 From 27 November 1921 to 2 September 1939, a shuttle service operated between the station and the former Porte des Lilas - Cinéma via a tunnel called voie navette.
-On 3 December 1967 this branch was separated from line 7, becoming line 7bis.
-It serves as the commercial terminus of line 7bis and trains may stop for an extended period of time as breaks for drivers as well as for timetabling reasons.
+On 3 December 1967 this branch was separated from Line 7, becoming Line 7bis.
+It serves as the commercial terminus of Line 7bis and trains may stop for an extended period of time as breaks for drivers as well as for timetabling reasons.

-As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 2 May 2006.
+As part of the Un métro + beau programme by the RATP, the station was renovated and modernised on 2 May 2006.

 In 2019, the station was used by 365,930 passengers, making it the 301st busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 226,935 passengers amidst the COVID-19 pandemic, making it the 300th busiest of the Métro network out of 305 stations.